LKirst/lie-esl/_posts/2023-04-20-phrases-film-review.md

 ## Plot

-- The script's writing may be exellent / poor.
+- The script's writing may be excellent / poor.

 - The story may be exciting / boring / thrilling / amusing / (un)realistic / exaggerated / unbelievable / confusing / entertaining / full of tension.